 You can download a template for companies with or without share capital from Companies House.

-All the information collected by the pre-CA 2006 Memorandum is now contained within the IN01 application form.
+All information previously collected in the pre-CA 2006 Memorandum is now contained in the IN01 application form.

 Articles of Association

-The Articles act as the ‘rulebook’ for how a limited company is to be run.
+The Articles of Association serve as the ‘rulebook’ for how a limited company is to be run.
 They include things like:

 - The appointment (and termination) of company officials – directors and secretaries.